 If you are interested in signing up for a large share of just one option (either Produce or Protein), please email us indicating your choice and your name will be added to a waiting list.
 We prioritize waiting list members interested in either a large produce share (ie, vegetarian members) or a large protein share (ie. members that grow their own garden) because it has been our experience that members fully invested in eating locally and committing to the share program are the ones that have the best experience with our MarketShare.
 A small share of just produce or protein does not provide a substantial portion of one's diet, even for those living/cooking alone.

 Can I sign up for just one month?
 In following the spirit of the Community Supported Agriculture (CSA), we ask that all members commit to the entire share season.
 This allows us, the farmers, to best plan the farm.
 In our experience, members that commit themselves to the farm for several months at a stretch are the ones that have the best experience overall, because they are able to immerse themselves in the experience and develop positive changes in their cooking and eating habits.

 If you are moving or traveling for a large portion of the season, you are welcome to email and add your name to a waiting list.

 Do you offer payment plans?
-Our hope in offering a shorter summer season is to make the upfront cost more easily affordable for a larger number of families.
-It is also our hope that members will make a commitment to the farm during late winter/early spring, and budget to pay the remainder of their deposit throughout the springtime before the share season begins in early June.
+Our hope in offering shorter MarketShare seasons is to make the upfront cost more easily affordable for a larger number of families.
+It is also our hope that members will make a commitment to the farm in advance of the season and budget to pay the remainder of their deposit before the share season.